 Second Adult Rebate is a different kind of financial assistance for single people who have to pay Council Tax because they are not eligible for the Single Person's Discount, as they have other adults on a low income living in the household.

-You can apply for Second Adult Rebate by completing specific sections of the Housing and Council Tax benefit application form.
+You can apply for Second Adult Rebate by completing specific sections of the Local Council Tax Support Claim Form.
 You can also get an application form from our headquarters or request a form by calling our contact centre on 01789 260991.

 It can be claimed by anyone who does not have a partner, but only if they do not qualify for the Council Tax Single Person's Discount because they share their home with another person who is aged 18 or older, is on a low income, and does not pay them rent.